saucelabs/sauce-school/tools/site/codelabs/Module2_SeleniumJS.md

 #### NOTE

  the versions of the dependencies may have changed to a more updated version, or need a different version for your tests.
-If you have nom installed, it should auto-complete the most recent versions.
+If you have `npm` installed, it should auto-complete the most recent versions.

  --